-- 1. Press the Status soft key if shown.
-To access the status menu during a call, press the Status press the Status soft key if shown. - 2.
-Use the ▲ up and down ▼ arrow keys to scroll the menu to Follow Me Here.
-There will be a separate entry for each user. - To clear the follow me to setting, press the Clear soft key. - · To change the destination of the setting, press the Edit soft key. - · Use the menu to add or remove users. - Use the ▲ up and down ▼ arrow keys to scroll through the names. - To remove a user, press the Clear soft key. - · To add a user, press the Add soft key. - Dial the number of another user.
+- Press the Status soft key if shown.
+To access the status menu during a call, press the ☎ PHONE key and then press the Status soft key if shown. - Use the ▲ up and down ▼ arrow keys to scroll the menu to Follow Me Here.
+There will be a separate entry for each user. - To clear the follow me to setting, press the Clear soft key. - To change the destination of the setting, press the Edit soft key. - Use the menu to add or remove users. - Use the ▲ up and down ▼ arrow keys to scroll through the names. - To remove a user, press the Clear soft key. - To add a user, press the Add soft key. - Dial the number of another user.
 When it matches a user their name is displayed.
-Alternatively, use the Dir soft key to select a user from the directory 76. - Press the Save soft key to set the follow me here.
+Alternatively, use the Dir soft key to select a user from the directory of the limit of t - Press the Save soft key to set the follow me here.

 Your system administrator can configure whether you can access this menu option.
-See Menu Access Control 1881.
+See Menu Access Control 1931.